nationalarchives/a-b-testing/README.md

 Note: while this does not seem to significantly impact upon progressive enhancement since those users who are unable to run JavaScript will see the original variant, those users who do have JavaScript will have any content with `.async-hide` hidden from them until the relevant scripts have run.

 ### Google Optimize Redirect Test

+In practical terms within a CMS environment, the Redirect Test will allow us to significantly amend the HTML, CSS and JavaScript.
+It therefore seems most suited to:
+* the 'Template Test - Different Layout' and 'New Concept'
+* where the full URL is known A/B variants

 There is an active Google Optimize experiment on the site at [http://a-b-testing-experiments.azurewebsites.net/redirect-test/](http://a-b-testing-experiments.azurewebsites.net/redirect-test/) which redirects 50% of users to a different page (within a `/new/` directory) that has a different layout.